TLN - snakeCTF 2024

 0x7b413cef4f70: 0xbc2b02f7ccca2b77

-the address 0x00007b413cef4f40 is actually the start of our data added with 0x800! if we change that, we can trick the program that our array lies somewhere else (as we specify). that’d allow us to even write to addresses lower that our current array address (useful, because we can’t write to -1 and lower).
+that’d allow us to even write to addresses lower that our current array address (useful, because we can’t write to -1 and lower).

-lucky for us, that key is in an rw segment of the libc, which we can just zero out. overwriting 0xbc2b02f7ccca2b77 with a custom address now leads to a call to that exact address.
+lucky for us, that key is in an rw segment of the libc, which we can just zero out.

-now what to we call? we still nead some libc leaks in order to do something. that’s why I chose _start as a function to call. you may ask: how can we leak with that?
+now what to we call? we still nead some libc leaks in order to do something.

-we will eventually end up at the following instruction in __libc_start_main:
+we will eventually end up at the following instruction in __libc_start_main

 <__libc_start_main+150>: mov rax,QWORD PTR [r15+0xa0]